ostreifel/Board-Group/details.md

-If the current work item has an associated board then show editable information related to that board.
+Show information about the board a work item is on and allow edits.

 ![kanban group image](img/group.png)